 Site Population Output Maps (Optional)

 The inclusion of “SitePopulationMapNames” in the parameter file generates output maps of site population.
-Map values depend on whether the option of dynamic populations was used.
-With non-dynamic populations, the map values represent the Site Browse Index (2.7.1.1) value multiplied by 100, for a range of 0 to 100.
-With dynamic populations, the map values represent the Site Population Index (2.7.2.3).
+Values are in units of 100 individuals per square km; divide these values by 100 to get real population density.
+Population density maps are now identical for both static and dynamic browse (as of v2.0).
 Non-active cells always have population values of 0.

 Biomass Removed Output Maps (Optional)